Internal Bra Mesh Lawsuit

 Breast Mesh Lawsuit Settlements and Potential Case Value

 We are in the early innings of this litigation.
-As of early 2026, there are no large-scale breast mesh settlements.
-Because the litigation is still developing, specific figures are a real challenge.
+As of 2026, there are no large-scale breast mesh settlements.
+Because the litigation is still developing, specific figures are difficult to provide.
 What is available is context from comparable mesh litigation.

 In 2024, C.R.
-Bard reached a settlement estimated to exceed $1 billion to resolve approximately 40,000 hernia mesh claims.
+Bard reached a settlement estimated at more than $1 billion to resolve approximately 40,000 hernia mesh claims.
 The same manufacturer, Bard, now faces scrutiny over breast mesh products, including AlloMax and Phasix.

 The value of any individual breast mesh claim depends on several factors: